JipengSun/jipengsun.github.io/_posts/2022-10-23-holograph-near-eye-display.md

 ## Summary:

 Since holography directly aims to reconstruct the original 3D irradiance field, it naturally provides depth cues to overcome the dizzy problem binocular VR struggling.
-However, due to the complicated optical setting, large physical occupancy, and difficult phase mask optimization, there is still no holographic display for near-eye usage.
-This paper first proposes and builds up a near-eye holographic display VR prototype.
+However, due to the complicated optical setting, large physical occupancy, and difficult phase mask optimization, there is still no public holographic display for near-eye usage.
+This paper proposes and builds up a near-eye holographic display VR prototype in publicly.
+Even though the final prototye only covered monocular results.

 The system is composed of several components for its hardware.